-The 13MP rear camera sits on the left hand side of the back panel, and this saves the camera lens from getting attracted by your finger prints which can soften your photos.
+The 13MP rear camera sits on the left-hand side of the back panel, and this saves the camera lens from getting attracted by your fingerprints which can soften your photos.
 Online some other smartphones who have the camera positioned on the right side of the back panel, this also prevents the middle finger of your left hand from coming over the camera view.

 Auto Focus and Exposure Detection Performance

-I personally do not rely on the auto focus, be it of any smartphone and manually tap to lock the focus on the desired part of the subject.
+I personally do not rely on the autofocus, be it of any smartphone and manually tap to lock the focus on the desired part of the subject.
 As per my views and experience after using this smartphone for more than 2 weeks, the focus detecting, focus locking and exposure reading of the focus area did not disappoint me at all.
-At night or in low light conditions, the camera was hunting for focus but than it does focus and read the exposure properly.
+At night or in low light conditions, the camera was hunting for focus but then it does focus and read the exposure properly.

 Sharpness, Clarity And Colors

-As a photographer, I always prefer that my photos come out to be sharp and clear while i am shooting using a smartphone camera.
+As a photographer, I always prefer that my photos come out to be sharp and clear while I am shooting using a smartphone camera.
 As I was using the Comio P1 for more than 2 weeks, being a regular smartphone photographer I did not notice any compromise in the quality of the photo.
-I have tested many smartphone cameras from this price range and I was certainly impressed by the quality of sharpness and clarity I got with Comio P1, and to me it looks better than many of those smartphones.
+I have tested many smartphone cameras from this price range and I was certainly impressed by the quality of sharpness and clarity I got with Comio P1, and to me, it looks better than many of those smartphones.

-So after testing the camera in different situations I was sure that it would give me decent results in low-light condition.
+So after testing the camera in different situations, I was sure that it would give me decent results in low-light condition.
 As you can see in the photo shared below, the Comio P1 managed to lock the focus perfectly, record the exposure correctly and the grain is also not that high considering the photo was clicked on auto mode.
 Trust me I have seen way more grains in some of the smartphones in the same price range as P1.